 The foundation of Bacteriophage research and institutions

-In 1923, Félix d’Hérelle and a Georgian microbiologist, George Eliava worked together to build the foundation of what we know today as the George Eliava Institute of Bacteriophage, Microbiology and Virology (EIBMV) in Tbilisi, Georgia.
-In 1937, George Eliava was arrested and executed by Stalin’s communist regime, which made Félix d’Hérelle to never again return to Georgia.
+In 1923, Félix d’Hérelle and a Georgian microbiologist, George Eliava worked together to build the foundation of what we know today as the George Eliava Institute of Bacteriophage, Microbiology, and Virology (EIBMV) in Tbilisi, Georgia.
+In 1937, George Eliava was arrested and executed by Stalin’s communist regime, which made Félix d’Hérelle never again return to Georgia.

 Types of Bacteriophages

 There are over 1031 phages on our planet, which makes the bacteriophage population larger than the population of all organisms, including bacteria put together.
 Bacteriophages split into 2 main types; virulent and temperate phages.

 Virulent bacteriophages use the lytic cycle for replication.
 A phage seeks its target and when found, plants itself on top of the bacterium and injects its nucleic acid inside the host.
 This allowed for the replication produce to begin.
 This intensive replication process results in the bacterium to burst open, releasing newly developed bacteriophages to repeat the process.

 Temperate bacteriophages use the lysogen cycle for replication.
 This cycle allows a phage to place its genome into the bacterium but instead of rapid replication, the genome, referred to as a prophage, remains in a dormant state.
 The prophage either integrate itself to be part of the host’s chromosome or may remain as a plasmid in the cell.